 Regularity

-This metric measures how evenly spaced buses are along a route.
-If buses arrive at perfectly even intervals, this number is zero — regardless of whether those intervals match the published schedule.
+CV is the coefficient of variation of headways — the standard deviation of gaps between buses, divided by the average gap.
+If buses arrive at perfectly even intervals, CV is zero — regardless of whether those intervals match the published schedule.
 In practice, buses bunch up or leave big gaps — the higher the number, the more unpredictable your wait becomes.

 Think of it like darts.
 The bullseye is the average gap between buses.
 Each actual arrival is a throw.
-Low covariance means the darts cluster around the bullseye — gaps between buses stay consistent.
-High covariance means darts scattered across the board — gaps are all over the place.
+Low CV means the darts cluster around the bullseye — gaps between buses stay consistent.
+High CV means darts scattered across the board — gaps are all over the place.

-Cv only judges regularity, not whether the bus is on time.
-A route that runs every 20 minutes when the schedule promised every 10 still has Cv = 0 if those gaps are perfectly even.
-To see whether the service matches its promise, look at EWT below.
+CV only judges regularity, not whether the bus is on time.
+A route that runs every 20 minutes when the schedule says every 10 still has CV = 0 if those gaps are perfectly even.
+To see whether the service matches the schedule, look at EWT below.

 Excess Wait Time (EWT)